scene-connect/python-challenge/README.md

 These are both `dict[MonthNumber, EnergyConsumptionSummary]`, and have an `energy` sub-field with the total household energy consumption for the month, in kWh.
-They also include cost and carbon, but we don't need to disply that data for this prototype chart.
+They also include cost and carbon, but we don't need to display that data for this prototype chart.

 ---